microsoft/ELL/docs/tutorials/Getting-Started-with-Image-Classification-in-Cpp/index.md

 * Install ELL on your computer ([Windows](https://github.com/Microsoft/ELL/blob/master/INSTALL-Windows.md), [Ubuntu Linux](https://github.com/Microsoft/ELL/blob/master/INSTALL-Ubuntu.md), [Mac](https://github.com/Microsoft/ELL/blob/master/INSTALL-Mac.md)).
 Specifically, this tutorial requires ELL, CMake, and Python 3.6.
 Note that Python is required to run a tool named `wrap.py`, which makes compilation easy.
 If you prefer not to use `wrap.py`, you can perform the compilation steps manually, as described in the [wrap tool documentation](https://github.com/Microsoft/ELL/blob/master/tools/wrap/README.md).
 * Follow the instructions for [setting up your Raspberry Pi](/ELL/tutorials/Setting-up-your-Raspberry-Pi).
-* *optional* - Read through the instructions in [Getting Started with Image Classification on the Raspberry Pi](/ELL/tutorials/Getting-Started-with-Image-Classification-on-the-Raspberry-Pi/).
+* *optional* - Read through the instructions in [Getting started with image classification on the Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/).

 ## Step 1: Create a tutorial directory